 The big draw is the beauty of the park, itself.
 If you’ve read our other attraction guides, you know we are big on theme parks with senses of place.
 Disneyland Paris is definitely Disney’s most gorgeous castle park, with the highlight being the whimsical Le Château de la Belle au Bois Dormant (Sleeping Beauty Castle).
 The lavish original design of Disneyland Paris (to lure sophisticated European guests) is well-documented, as are the resulting debt problems that have plagued the park since due to its initial cost.

 This is not an appropriate place to detail the plight of Disneyland Paris, but it is worth noting that because of its initial cost, hotel build, and subsequent operating losses, Disneyland Paris to this day has issues with maintenance, staffing, running entertainment, and additions.
-Since the 20th Anniversary, things seem to be improving on the maintenance front, although even that can be incredibly inconsistent.
+A lot has changed since the start of the 25th Anniversary last year, and we’ve updated these reviews as a result.

 Numerical scores are on a scale of 1 to 10, and only take into consideration overall quality relative to that specific type of attraction.
 Dark rides are judged against other dark rides, roller coasters are judged against other coasters, etc., to create a relatively level playing field.
 Attractions are rated based upon how much their target audience will enjoy them.
 In our ratings, we only consider how well done the attraction is, overall and within its category, when experienced by its target demographic.

-Disney Magic on Parade (9.5/10) - Disneyland Paris’ daytime parade was unveiled for the park’s 20th Anniversary and does not disappoint.
-The costumes are gorgeous, the floats are colorful and (mostly) elaborate, and the music is very catchy.
+Disney Stars on Parade (9/10) – Disneyland Paris’ daytime parade was unveiled for the park’s 25th Anniversary and is a nice upgrade from its predecessor.
+There are a lot of similarities to Festival of Fantasy at Walt Disney World, including the flagship Maleficent Dragon float.
 We aren’t daytime parade people, but even we enjoyed this.
 It’s so energetic and pretty that it’s hard not to love it.
 This parade is very popular, so if you want a good view, show up at least 30 minutes (much more if it’s busy) in advance to stake out a spot for the parade, and be prepared to defend your turf!

 Big Thunder Mountain Railroad (9.5/10) – Big Thunder Mountain a rollercoaster themed as a runaway mine train on a ride through the barren landscape of the Old West.
 Thanks to its location on an island in Frontierland (the queue is in Frontierland and travel underwater on the ride to get to the island) and some extra details throughout the queue and attraction, this is the best version of Big Thunder Mountain Railroad.
+This received a huge refurbishment ahead of the 25th Anniversary, and is now looking better than ever.
 Don’t do it first thing–get a FastPass for it.

-Space Mountain: Mission 2 (9/10) – Space Mountain: Mission 2 is a dark, intense roller coaster through outer space.
-This ride is simultaneously awesome and pure torture.
+Hyperspace Mountain (9/10) – Hyperspace Mountain is a dark, intense roller coaster through outer space with a Star Wars motif.
+The visual effects and soundtrack from the Star Wars films are cool, as are other aspects of this intense (by Disney standards) coaster.
 The outdoor blast-off is all sorts of cool, and there’s more of visual interest than the other Space Mountains, but the ride beats you up.
-This isn’t just the minor thrashing you get on a rough roller coaster–Space Mountain: Mission 2 seems to strive for minor brain damage.
-Much like the rest of Discoveryland, this has a strong Jules Verne and steampunk influence both inside and on the exterior.
-This beautiful exterior is a big part of Space Mountain’s saving grace here, as the score for just the ride itself would be much lower.
-Don’t do Space Mountain first thing in the morning–wait and use a FastPass (preferably with a nighttime return window).
+This isn’t just the minor thrashing you get on a rough roller coaster–it seems to strive for minor brain damage.
+Much like the rest of Discoveryland, the exterior and ride vehicles have a strong Jules Verne and steampunk influence, but the Hyperspace Mountain overlay is not an ideal fit for that on the inside.
+Don’t do Hyperspace Mountain first thing in the morning–wait and use a FastPass (preferably with a nighttime return window).

 ‘it’s a small world’ – (7/10) – The classic boat ride featuring the children of the world.
 Those familiar with Mary Blair’s art will spot a noticeable difference between this and the US version.
 The design is overall more detailed, and perhaps this was an attempt to make it more appealing to a European audience that likely isn’t familiar with Mary Blair.
 The result isn’t exactly that.
 While there is beauty and refinement in the deceptively simplistic, angular look of Blair’s ‛it’s a small world,’ the more “detailed” small world in Paris lacks this refinement.
 The sets are still reminiscent of the original and the dolls are in the same style, but it feels a bit like a cheaper imitation.
 It looks a bit cartoonish and lacking a distinct aesthetic.
 It also has a Christmas version–read about that in our Disneyland Paris Christmas Guide.
 This is popular in Paris, but it has such a high capacity that you can ride whenever.